Richard Howson

 Richard John Howson (born August 1968) is a British businessman, and the former chief executive (CEO) of Carillion, a British multinational facilities management and construction services company that went into liquidation in January 2018.
 Howson's "misguided self-assurance" was said to have contributed to the company's collapse.
-In October 2023, Howson was disqualified from being a director of a UK company for eight years for his conduct as a director of Carillion.
+In October 2023, Howson was disqualified from being a director of a UK company for eight years for his conduct as a director of Carillion; he was later fined £237,700 for his reckless breaching of financial rules.

 Early life

 Howson was educated at Settle College, and earned a bachelor's degree in construction management from Leeds Polytechnic.

 Career

 Early career

 Howson worked at Balfour Beatty, Bovis, and Tarmac before becoming operations director for the Carillion Building business in 1999.
 In March 2004 he was promoted to national construction director on the Carillion Building senior management team, before becoming managing director of Carillion Rail in 2006, and then managing director of Carillion's Middle East and North African operations in 2007.
 Howson was appointed chief operating officer of Carillion in September 2010.